johnryantaylor/FDSE/Project1/README.md

 Now we're ready to run Oceananigans! 🙌 To do this:
 1. In the Explorer window of VS Code, navigate into the Project1 directory.
 If you don't see the FDSE folder, you can open it from GitHub Desktop using the Repository menu and selecting "Open in Visual Studio Code"
-2. Double click on gravitycurrent.jl
+2. Double click on `gravitycurrent.jl`
-3. Run the script by clicking on the right-pointing triangle to the right above the gravitycurrent.jl window
+3. Run the script by clicking on the right-pointing triangle to the right above the `gravitycurrent.jl` window

 The model will run for 20 time units and print messages so that you can keep track of the progress.
 You can stop the model running at any time by pressing CONTROL-C, but if it isn't too slow, let the run finish.
-At the end of the simulation, the script will call plot_gravitycurrent.jl which will create a movie of the output called "gravitycurrent.mp4".
+At the end of the simulation, the script will call `plot_gravitycurrent.jl` which will create a movie of the output called `gravitycurrent.mp4`.
 You should be able to open and view this movie in VS code, or you can open it with a movie player of your choice.
 A figure should also appear which shows the buoyancy evaluated at the bottom of the model domain as a function of distance in the x-direction and time.

 Now that the code is running, we're ready to do some science! 🧪